techidaily/site-tiktok-clips/source/_posts/updated-crafting-the-ultimate-giant-heads-on-tiktok.md

 Along with a [screen recorder](https://tools.techidaily.com/wondershare/filmora/download/), Filmora also provides a video editor.
 If you find flaws in your recorded live stream, the editor of Filmora can help you.
 By using a video editor, you can enhance your recorded video by adding effects or modifying its speed.
 There are some advanced editing features that you can explore and use on Filmora.
 To learn about them, check the below points:

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/mK1lEBRm_1w?si=FSaM0OKO0XBCgjtT" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Key Editing Features of Wondershare Filmora

 * [**Speech-to-Text**](https://tools.techidaily.com/wondershare/filmora/download/)**:** To increase your editing efficiency, Filmora offers a Speech-to-Text feature.
 This feature automatically converts your speech to subtitles.
 Through advanced speech recognition capabilities in this tool, you can generate subtitles in your video automatically and without any hassle.
 Also, this feature supports up to 16 different languages.